matthewvowels1/Causal_Transformer/README.md

 - [DONE] turn into optuna objective
 - [DONE] if each row is independent, then can we shuffle the variable order and construct an adjacency matrix based on the parents of each variable in each sample in each batch?
 - [DONE] evaluate R2 to check convergence (not for final code)
+- IDEA: Train with full lower triangular + diagonal in 1st stage of training (to help gradient flow), then drop out links
 - Create testbed
   - compute all causal effects for 'general' dataset in datasets.py
   - create a function for computing ATEs using CaT